niall-freelance-websites/Online-Portfolio-2019/wp-content/plugins/wpforms-lite/readme.txt

 = Drag & Drop Contact Form Builder =

 We were tired of the bloated and buggy contact form builder plugins.
 That's why we built WPForms to adapt to your workflow and allow you to create custom contact forms in minutes.
-By using our easy to use <a href="https://wpforms.com/features/drag-drop-online-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop online form builder</a>, you can easy add custom form fields, rearrange them, and basically create a complete contact form in 5 minutes or less.
+By using our easy to use <a href="https://wpforms.com/features/drag-drop-online-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop online form builder</a>, you can easily add custom form fields, rearrange them, and basically create a complete contact form in 5 minutes or less.

 But don't just take our word.
 See what one of the WordPress experts are saying: